x-lhan/kubernetes-formula/README.md

 ## How to use?

 1. Create pillar data file based on `pillar.example` file and modify as needed.
 More configurable pillar data can be referenced from `default.yml`.
-2. Apply `kubernetes` state among cluster master and pool hosts.
+2. Apply `kubernetes` state among cluster master and pool noeds.
+3. (Optional) To use flannel as network plugin, please modify/add pillar data as needed(`flannel_bind_iface: eth1`, `network_provider: cni`) and apply `kubernetes` and `kubernetes.flannel` state to the master node.

 ## TODO

-* Include `kube-addon` and other needed sub-component from saltbase
+1. add logrotate to generate logs
+2. organize defaults.yml